vidarshan/vidarshanadithya/README.md

 <br>

-<p align='center'> Vidarshan Adithya Rathnayake, a passionate Software Developer👨🏻‍💻️.
+<p align='center'>A passionate Software Developer👨🏻‍💻️.
 I'm also a Software Engineering graduate 👨🏻‍🎓️, and I'm currently working as a frontend developer.
 While working as a frontend developer, I'm also interested on full stack development as well 💝.</p>

 <br>